Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Error Detection

 \subsection{Setup}

-The QEC results of \cref{sec:theorem-2-ec} can be extended to the case of quantum error detection (QED).
-In QED, instead of correcting errors we discard the result whenever a nontrivial syndrome is detected.
-In particular, there is no decoding operation $D$.
-Thus, we are interested in two quantities: (1) the probability $P_A$ of acceptance (i.e., the probability of measuring the trivial syndrome), (2) the fidelity of the post-selected output state conditioned on acceptance; throughout this section we use $F$ to denote this quantity.
-The error model is similar to the QEC case: DD behaves the same; with probability $(1-\pQED)$ the syndrome is measured perfectly, otherwise the syndrome measurement outcome is completely random (uniform over the $2^{n-k}$ syndromes, so the probability of the trivial outcome is $2^{-(n-k)}$).
-Similarly to \cref{tab:tags} for the QEC case, we list all WEPs that appear in this section in \cref{tab:tags-QED}.

-We emphasize that the distinction between QED in this section and QEC in the previous section refers to how the code is used, rather than the distance of the code: in principle, one can use a $d=2$ code in a QEC protocol (with the understanding that some weight-$1$ errors will remain uncorrected), and, on the other hand, one can use a $d \geq 3$ code in a QED protocol (discarding the state whenever a nontrivial syndrome is detected instead of attempting to correct the state).
+The QEC framework of \cref{sec:theorem-2-ec} extends naturally to QED.
+Here we specialize the common setup of \cref{sec:setup} to the case in which no recovery map is applied: instead, we accept a run iff the reported syndrome is trivial.
+This postselected-detection viewpoint has a long history in fault-tolerant schemes based on error-detecting codes~\cite{Knill:2004postselected,Knill:2005realistically}.
+The relevant observables are therefore (i) the acceptance probability $P_A$ and (ii) the logical fidelity conditioned on acceptance, denoted again by $F$ throughout this section.
+The waiting-interval noise and the DD/LDD action are the same as in the QEC setting.
+Detection imperfections are modeled by assuming that the syndrome is reported correctly with probability $1-\pQED$ and is otherwise replaced by a uniformly random syndrome among the $2^{n-k}$ possibilities, so the trivial outcome occurs with probability $2^{-(n-k)}$ in the faulty-readout branch.

+As in the QEC case, the distinction here is operational rather than a property of the code distance: the same stabilizer code may be used either for correction or for detection, depending only on how the syndrome information is processed.
+As in \cref{tab:tags} for the QEC case, \cref{tab:tags-QED} lists the WEPs that appear in this section.
-We again consider four strategies: (1) DD on $k$ physical qubits (no QEC encoding or postselection), (2) QED-only, (3) LDD-only, (4) hybrid LDD+QED.
-Here LDD-only means that we are using the same code as in ``QED-only'' and ``LDD+QED'', but we are not using any postselection (so the acceptance probability is $1$ by definition).
-Instead, states outside the code space are randomly projected back to the code space (equivalently, the projection of the state onto the orthogonal complement of the code space is replaced by a fully mixed state in the code space).
-DD and LDD-only cases are the same as in the QEC case.

-To avoid confusion with $\FHyb$ from the previous section, we use the notation $\FHybD$ to denote the fidelity of the hybrid LDD+QED protocol.
+We again compare four strategies: DD-phys, QED-only, LDD-only, and the hybrid protocol LDD+QED.
+Here LDD-only means that we use the same encoded block as in QED-only and LDD+QED and the same DD group $\tG$ as in LDD+QED, but omit postselection, so $P_A=1$ by definition; any out-of-codespace component is mapped back to the codespace by the same random-projection convention used earlier.
+To avoid confusion with $\FHyb$ from the QEC section, we denote the fidelity of the hybrid LDD+QED protocol by $\FHybD$.